Dual citizenship is a status whereby an individual is regarded or recognized as a citizen of two different countries.

 - Duly accomplished and signed Petition under Oath which can be downloaded at the Philippine Embassy’s website.

-- Original or certified true copy of Birth certificate authenticated by the National Statistics office or original copy of old Philippine Passport.
+- An original or certified true copy of a Birth certificate authenticated by the National Statistics Office or an original copy of an old Philippine Passport.
 However, if these documents are not available then at least two of these supporting documents must be available(1.)
 Baptismal Certificate

 (2.)
 Birth Certificates of Children

 (4.)
 Land Titles

 (5.)
 Proof of Service to Philippine Government

 (7.) other official and genuine documents which could prove natural-born citizenship.

 - An original copy of the issued report of birth accomplished by the Philippine Embassy in the country of birth.
 This is only required from those persons born in another country who has at least one Filipino parent at the time of or her birth.

 - Four (4) recent passport-sized photos of the applicant.
 The photographs should be in white background.
 Furthermore, the applicant must be in decent business attire.

 - Certificate of Foreign Citizenship (must be a certified true copy)